How to Start CFD

 - Production phase

-After step 2 the User can start to change the product design or the real process conditions and prove it by simulation.
-If a good agreement is found also for the new benchmark, then the simulation was successful and should be able to predict futures product/production changes correctly .
+After step 2 the user can start to change the product design or the real process conditions and prove it by simulation.
+If a good agreement is found also for the new benchmark, then the simulation was successful and should be able to correctly predict future product/production changes.

 Most unknown conditions and properties are found in this pilot phase.
-Furthermore a pilot phase is expected to have issues or problems – they should be solved in ways that can be used by everyone later on.
+Furthermore a pilot phase is expected to have issues or problems – they should be resolved in a way that can be used by everyone later.
 The pilot project should experiment with all kinds of different products at different locations in order to include all possible conditions within the settings.
 The objectives for a pilot project for a new tool are:

 - To learn more about the tool in detail and estimate and evaluate unknown conditions and material properties

-- To see how the tool fits real process
+- To see how the tool fits the real process

 - To decide on standard ways of using the tool that will work for all potential users

-Finally, if the pilot phase is finished successfully one can start the third phase – the production phase.
-In this phase the software is rolled out to all designers/engineers in order to optimize a product or process or simply to check if a new product will produce difficulties or simply work fine without doing anything before going to production.
+Finally, when the pilot phase is successfully finished one can start the third phase – the production phase.
+In this phase the software is made available to all designers/engineers in order to optimize a product or process or simply to check if a new product will produce difficulties or just works well without doing anything before going into production.